 Hwange National Park

-provides sanctuary for all the country’s endangered species, including a
+elephants.
+It provides sanctuary for all the country's endangered species, including a population of

-outcrops and sparse forests, and visitors have the choice of game drives, guided
+forests, and visitors have the choice of game drives, guided walks or horseback

-walks or horseback safaris as a means of experiencing the park and its
+safaris as a means of experiencing the park and its creatures.

 Overnight: Bomani Tented Lodge